DataTalksClub/mlops-zoomcamp/cohorts/2024/06-best-practices/homework.md

 ## Q1.
 Refactoring

-Before we can start converting our code with tests, we need to refactor it.
+Before we can start covering our code with tests, we need to refactor it.
 We'll start by getting rid of all the global variables.

 * Let's create a function `main` with two parameters: `year` and